 Results: Screening Tumors and Chemotherapy Agents for the Induction of Senescence

-Compared to the untreated [1], B16-F10 (B-sixteen-F-ten) melanoma cells induced by ETO [2] exhibited enlarged morphology and blue staining due to cleavage of X-Gal (X-Gal) by elevated senescence-associated beta-galactosidase [3].
+Compared to the untreated [1], B16-F10 (B-sixteen-F-ten) melanoma cells induced by Etoposide, ETO (E-T-O) [2] exhibited enlarged morphology and blue staining due to cleavage of X-Gal (X-Gal) by elevated senescence-associated beta-galactosidase [3].
 Authors: Please confirm that the pronunciation guides (red italics fonts) for B16-F10 and X-Gal are correct?
+Yes, these pronunciations are correct.

 LAB MEDIA: Figure 2A Video Editor: Please emphasize the image on the left (UNT)